 Feeding 6-12 Weeks

 Most of us get our puppies when they are about eight weeks old.
-It has us questioning how much new food should an 8-week old puppy eat?
+Does it have us questioning how much new food should an 8-week old puppy eat?
 And at this age, there is a lot of brain development going on.
 Not to mention they are sprouting like weeds while running around.

 You might find that your puppy always seems hungry and eats a lot.
 But that is entirely normal for this age range.
 Most vets recommend feeding your puppy dry kibble four small meals a day to keep up with all of their caloric intake.